Osaka Bluteon

 Osaka Bluteon (大阪ブルテオン, Ōsaka Buruteon) is a men's volleyball team based in Hirakata City, Osaka, Japan.
 It plays in SV.League.
 The club was founded in 1951.
 It is owned by the Panasonic Corporation.

 History

 Osaka Bluteon was established as a volleyball club for Matsushita Electric Industrial (now Panasonic) in 1951 and from 1992 to 2024 was known as the Panasonic Panthers.

-The club would become one of the participating teams of the inaugural 2024–25 season of the SV.League.
+The club participated in the inaugural 2024–25 season of the SV.League.
 It adopted its current name and branding in June 2024 ahead of their participation in the new league.